jupyter/enhancement-proposals/jupyter-parameterized-kernel-spec/jupyter-parameterized-kernel-specs.md

 Upon starting a new kernel instance, a front-end form generated from the JSON schema is prompted to the user to fill the parameter values.
 Many tools are available to generate such forms, such as react-jsonschema-form.

 These kernel parameters will be not saved into the notebook due to security reason.
-The app will have "allow_insecure_kernelspec_params" witch will detect whether we have to accept all kernel spec files as safe or not
+The app will have "allow_insecure_kernelspec_params" witch will detect whether we have to accept all kernel spec files as safe or not.

 ## Detailed Explanation

 As described in previous sections, we propose to parameterize the kernel specs file.
 In the example shown below, we can see the kernel specs file from the kernel xeus-cling.
-We suggest changing the last parameter of the execution command `-std=c++11` to have a variable `-std=${cpp_version}` and adding a new object `parameters` to the metadata of the kernel specs.
+We suggest changing the last parameter of the execution command `-std=c++11` to have a variable `-std={cpp_version}` and adding a new object `parameters` to the metadata of the kernel specs.

 ```=json
 {